 All employers are required to obtain and keep on file a completed Form I-9 Employment Eligibility Verification for each employee upon hiring.

 Federal and Pennsylvania minimum hourly wage rates remain at $7.25.
-New Jersey minimum hourly rate increases to $8.44.
+New Jersey minimum hourly rate increases to $8.85 effective January 1, 2019.
 For minimum wage rates for tipped employees or any other questions, please contact us.

 Pension Plan Limitations